Confession: our kids don’t believe in Santa.

+Actually, they’ve never believed in Santa.
 I never believed in Santa growing up, either.
-Growing up with Hindu parents who grew up in India, Christmas was really just about having some days off work and school to spend with extended family.
+Growing up with Hindu parents who were born and raised in India, Christmas was really just about having some days off work and school to spend with extended family.
 We did typically exchange gifts, but my sister and I never believed in Santa growing up.

 Then in my husband’s family, his parents sort of did the Santa thing very early on.
 His dad dressed up a time or two, but they never went out of their way to push it or try to make it seem more real.
 The second any kids asked questions, they told them the truth, and never tried to get them to help keep it from younger siblings.
 It seems they all more or less knew the truth by the time they were 4-5 years old.

 When it came to our own kids, it felt like the world was our oyster.
 Neither of our families had strong Christmas traditions.
 In addition to not really doing Santa, neither of our families had specific foods, movies, or activities.

 We’d usually go see lights, but beyond that, there weren’t any organized things we did each year.

 Because of that, we knew we’d largely be creating our own traditions – which was exciting!
 And since neither of our families felt really strongly about Santa one way or the other, we knew we could easily pick what we wanted to do without worrying about disappointing anyone.

 From the beginning of our marriage, we knew that neither of us was super interested in doing the Santa thing with our kids.
 I have zero problem with other families doing Santa, but as we talked through it, it felt more and more right for our family to skip it.
 Here are 7 reasons why!

 Creating a culture of trust is important in our home

 We work hard to try to create a culture of trust in our family.
 We try to be open and honest, even when it comes to more difficult topics like racism or sex.
 We hope our kids always feel comfortable coming to us with questions.